jeftegoes/DotnetOverviewAndCommands/Examples/UploadFileJQuery/README.md

-# What is this project?
+# 1. What is this project?

 - It's a small/simple project that mixes normal and file type inputs.
 - After filling in the information and any file, save the file in the wwwroot\FilesUploaded directory.
 - It can be adapted to any reality.

-# Back-end
+# 2. Back-end

-.Net Core 5.0
+- .NET 5.0

-# Front-end
+# 3. Front-end

-Html
+- Html

-# Libraries used
+# 4. Libraries used

 - JQuery